Why get involved...?

 The ARBUS Living-Learning Community recruits upper-year Honours Arts and Business students as Peer Leaders.
 Peer Leaders develop one-to-one relationships with other students, share their academic experiences, refer students to campus resources, get students involved, and build connections with faculty, alumni, and other upper-year students.
-See the Peer Leaders page for the application process.
+See the Services page to find applications.

 Arts and Business Student Society

 Students in the Honours Arts and Business program are encourage to network with their peers through this society.
 Connect with the Arts and Business Student Society on Facebook, Twitter, or email them at email@example.com.